Check out excerpt from my book, Self-Driven Learning, “Ethical and Effective Test Prep”

 I’ve written quite a few posts about how I prepare my students to take them, as well as posts writing about how bad the tests are.
 I thought I’d bring them all together in one “The Best…” list.

 I’ve made it quite clear that our school we intentionally do little explicit “test-prep” work with our students.
-Instead, we believe the work we do during the entire year prepares them to be lifelong learners and that this will show-up in test results.
+Instead, we believe the work we do during the entire year prepares them to be lifelong learners and that will show-up in test results.
 We also do a number of things to help students feel positive on test days.

 Please feel free to offer suggestions for other good resources on how to prepare students for the tests, or pieces that show why the tests are bad.